gnyanesh-bangaru/lenet-5-in-pytorch/README.md

 This is a simple implementation of the MNIST dataset on LeNet-5 Architecture using PyTorch.
 (Handwritten Digits)

 *NOTE: This code was explicitly coded by Object Oriented Approach including one class for each of the files.*

+# Task

+To predict the class labels of the dataset (here, Handwritten Digits Images) on new data with respect to classes accurately.
 # Requirements
 Python >= *3.0*